dimkr/tootik/FEDERATION.md

 Different servers, frontends and clients use different HTML tags and attributes or even add extra whitespace when they construct `content` from the user's raw input, so tootik's HTML to plain text converter is only a 80/20 solution.
 Most posts look fine and pretty much follow the way a web frontend renders them.

+tootik supports quote posts using the `quote` property proposed by [FEP-044f](https://codeberg.org/fediverse/fep/src/branch/main/fep/044f/fep-044f.md).
+It doesn't really support interaction policies, simply marks all public posts with `"automaticApproval": ["https://www.w3.org/ns/activitystreams#Public"]` and allows quoting of all posts with this policy.

 ## Users

 tootik users are `Person`s.